Prendus/assessml/README.md

 # aml

-Specification for Assessment Markup Language
+Assessment Markup Language is a concise and flexible declarative language for educational assessments.